 That concludes the construction of P'.
 Recall that P' is an instance of the MPCP whereby the match simulates the computation of M on w.
 To finish the proof, we recall that the MPCP differs from the PCP in that the match is required to start with the first domino in the list.
-If we view P' as an instance of the PCP instead of the MPCP, it obviously has a match, regardless of whether M halts on w.
+If we view P' as an instance of the PCP instead of the MPCP, it obviously has a match, regardless of whether M accepts w.
 Can you find it?
 (Hint: It is very short.)

 We now show how to convert P' to P, an instance of the PCP that still simulates M on w.
 We do so with a somewhat technical trick.
-The idea is to build the requirement of starting with the first domino directly into the problem so that stating the explicit requirement becomes unnecessary.
-We need to introduce some notation for this purpose.
+The idea is to take the requirement that the match starts with the first domino and build it directly into the problem instance itself so that it becomes enforced automatically.
+After that, the requirement isn't needed.
+We introduce some notation to implement this idea.

 Let $u = u_1 u_2 \cdots u_n$ be any string of length n.
-Define $\star u$, $u\star$, and $\star u\star$ to be the three strings
+Define $\star u$ , $u\star$ , and $\star u\star$ to be the three strings